gpuweb/gpuweb/proposals/buffer-view.md

 fn bufferView<T>(p : ptr<AS, buffer<N>, AM>, offset : u32) -> ptr<AS, T, AM>
 ```

-`AS` must be a supported address space.
+`AS` must be storage, uniform, or workgroup.
 `AM` must be read or read_write (normal address space restrictions apply).
 `T` must be a host-shareable type (other than buffer or any type containing an
 atomic type) and satisfy the address space layout constraints.